oblac/jodd-site/doc/petite/2+container.md

 ones (marked with negative order).

-There are three different invocation strategies, that defines when init methods will be actually invoked: 2.  `POST_CONSTRUCT` - invoked just after bean is created, before wiring
+There are three different invocation strategies, that defines when init methods will be actually invoked:

-    and parameters injection.
++ `POST_CONSTRUCT` - invoked just after bean is created, before wiring and parameters injection.
- 4.  `POST_DEFINED` - invoked after bean has been wired with other beans, but before parameters injection
++ `POST_DEFINED` - invoked after bean has been wired with other beans, but before parameters injection
- 6.  `POST_INITALIZED` - invoked after bean has been completely
++ `POST_INITALIZED` - invoked after bean has been completely initialized, after the [parameters injection](/doc/petite/parameters.html).
-    initialized, after the [parameters injection](/doc/petite/parameters.html).
-This is default.
+This is the default strategy.

 ## Automatic registration